dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/mrz-scanner.md

 ### Run this Solution

-1. Clone the repository to a working directory or download the code as a ZIP file:
+**1. Clone the repository to a working directory or download the code as a ZIP file**

 ```sh
 git clone https://github.com/Dynamsoft/mrz-scanner-javascript
 ```

-2. Deploy the files to a directory hosted on an HTTPS server.
+**2. Deploy the files to a directory hosted on an HTTPS server**

-3. Open the "index.html" file in your browser.
+**3. Open the "index.html" file in your browser**

 > Basic Requirements
 >